 There is a "model contract article" jointly published by four Internet related industry associations which sets a standard model of contract article with their customers.
 Many providers are using this model contract to prohibit defamation, discrimination, and other offensive acts, and to delete certain messages unilaterally without the sender's consent.
 After the HSEA was enacted in 2016, this model was revised in 2017 adding languages that define hate speech.
-Irrespective of using this model contract or not, most major commercial providers publish their own contract that explicitly prohibits the posting of material that promotes hate speech and actions.
+Irrespective of using this model contract that explicitly prohibits the posting of material that promotes hate speech and actions.
 Yahoo!
 Japan and Twitter Japan are examples of such providers.
+23